kamych1916/Site---kamych1916-version-1.3-/README.md

 Personal site-portfolio of Kamol Rakhimov

-now this templates doesn't work in url - kamych1916.ru, because this site was be upgraded to version 2.0
+in this project using Vue and Vuetify, only for create templates.
+This project don't have some server and requirements with server, just template, just Landing!

+my site has been updated 3 times, this is last version (1.3)

-you can visit my site now - www.kamych1916.ru
+you can visit now - www.kamych1916.ru